sdrafahl/SSH-Client-and-Server/Readme.md

 After a socket is closed the server will print that a socket was closed.

-## PORT 5164
+## PORT 5184
-The last four digits of my ID is 0164 but I made it 5164 so you dont have to run the program in kernel mode/sudo.
+The last four digits of my ID is 0164 but I made it 5184 so you dont have to run the program in kernel mode/sudo.

+## History Commands
+Enter ``History`` to view list of commands.
+``!!`` you cannot call this if the previous command was also a ``!!``.
+`!N` where N is between 1 and 10 will call that specific command in the history list.